Math 19000: College Algebra and Trigonometry

 Introduction to algebraic expressions and equations, rational expressions, exponents, functions and their graphs, trigonometric functions on the unit circle, and right triangle trig.
 Prereq.: placement at college entry or by subsequent examination.
 4 hr./wk.; 3 credits.

 Here is some good advice: Read the textbook.
 Learning how to read a math textbook will be helpful in all your future math courses.
 Start practicing reading your math textbook now.
 You can find topics, advice reading textbook, examples in the section to know, examples in the section to avoid, end of section exercises to try (odd answers in back), as well as relevant Khan Academy videos, practice problem sets, and overviews in the course topics link above.
-Khan Academy practice problem sets are often easier than webassign questions and can be a good place to start when you are stuck.
+Khan Academy practice problem sets are often easier than webassign questions and can be a good place to start when you are stuck, though the Webassign hw sets are most import for this course.

 Here is some more good advice: Consistently do lots of problems.
-Between WebAssign, textbook examples and exercises, and Khan Academy practice problem sets linked above there are more problems than any one student (or instructor) can complete.
+Between WebAssign, textbook examples and exercises, and Khan Academy practice problem sets linked above, there are more problems than any one student (or instructor) can complete.
+The webassign hw sets are most important.
 It is better to consistently to spend an hour every day doing an assortment of math problems than to spend the weekend before an exam cramming.
 Consider the final exam like running a marathon and the problems as your training sessions.
 If you consistently do problems (train) then you will be well-prepared for the final exam but if you take long gaps between working on problems you will always have difficulty getting back into the math mindset necessary to complete the problems.
 The first day of training is always the most painful.

 Quiz Average: 20% of course grade.